 Well, in the years following that engine’s introduction, the Pratt & Whitney folks went back and developed a new 3,000 horsepower, 28-cylinder R-4360 engine.
 It was big.
 It was powerful.
 And it needed a home.

-So Goodyear engineers took the FG Corsair airframe and stretched it to accommodate the new monster motor.
+So Goodyear engineers took the FG Corsair airframe and modified it to accommodate the new monster motor.
 Dubbed the “F2G Super Corsair,” prototype models began testing in 1944.
 Though the design showed promise, the United States sensed that the end of the war was approaching, and cancelled the contract on the Super Corsair.

 Still, despite the imminent arrival of the jet age, 10 of these Super Corsairs were completed and two remain airworthy to this day.